Shapiro, Arato & Isserles LLP

 Representative matters include:

-Internal Investigations and White Collar Criminal and Regulatory Defense and Appeals
+White Collar Criminal and Regulatory Defense and Appeals

 - Won Second Circuit appeal reversing conviction of tax lawyer and former partner of Ernst & Young arising from his work on the firm's tax shelter practice.